PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

-during the timeframe of the artifact evaluation: e.g., take a while to run, need several iterations, train a model on a large dataset, etc. In these cases, authors should still provide the instructions and expected results for the "long" version of the experiment, and if possible, also for a "shorter" one (e.g., fewer iterations, smaller dataset, etc.).
-Indeed, even on a shorter version or fewer runs, reviewers should still somewhat be able to look at the results and the standard deviation, and check that results from the paper can be reproduced.
+during the timeframe of the artifact evaluation: e.g., take a while to run, need several iterations, train a model on a large dataset, etc. In these cases, authors should still provide the instructions and expected results for the "long" version of the experiment, and also for a simplified one (e.g., fewer iterations, smaller dataset, etc.).
+Indeed, even on a simplified version or fewer runs, reviewers should still somewhat be able to look at the results and the standard deviation, and check that results from the paper can be reproduced.

 Finally, some artifacts, such as longitudinal studies or hardware-based contributions, may be infeasible for the “Artifact Reproduced” badge (see badges